How Can You Get Out of Credit Card Debt Without Paying?

 That would mean a court judgement against you for the amount owed, court costs, possibly attorney fees and maybe interest or late payment fees and … well, you get the picture.
-Try this at your own risk and again, we don’t advocate you try.
+Try this at your own risk.
+It may end up being a mistake you should avoid when paying debt, and again, we don’t advocate you try.

 Now, back to reality.
 No, you really can’t get rid of credit card debt without paying.

 Filing bankruptcy for credit card debt will indeed lets you escape credit card debt.
 But if you’re asking, “How can I get rid of credit card debt without paying anything to anybody?” the answer is still: You can’t!